I'm just a small-time guy working a normal job as a physician assistant. My passion is building PCs and testing/reviewing PC hardware.

 This was a classic of budget-building late last year and earlier this year with the H110 variant.
 This board has a few more options, however.

 - The Gigabyte motherboard offers 4 memory slots that support up to 64GB of DDR4 RAM that can be clocked from 2133MHz to 4000MHz.

 - The board also supports crossfire, which is good given the video card I was essentially forced to go with given the budget.

 This board came in at around $105 after mail-in-rebate from Newegg.

 G. Skill NT Series RAM and Seagate Barracuda 500GB Hard Disk Drive

 The RAM of choice on this build is G. Skill NT Series RAM at 8GB total in 2 modules of 4GB.
 The RAM is clocked at 2133MHz and is nothing special.
 For just $79.99, it cannot be matched by anything else that is currently on the market, and RAM prices are still outrageous.

 Now, as with this RAM, the hard drive is also nothing special as I went with a standard 7200RPM mechanical hard disk drive from Amazon for just $28.99.
 This hard drive is the Seagate Barracuda 500GB, 3.5” internal hard drive.

 XFX Radeon RX 550 2GB Graphics Card

-I had a really good time putting this system together from the shopping to the building.
-Now, I'm really looking forward at what this system can do.
+I had a really good time putting this system together from shopping to building.
+Now, I'm really looking forward to what this system can do.
 Thanks for stopping by and drop a comment to let me know what you think or where you would have done something different.
 I hope to see you next time.